Freely-Given-org/Biblelator/Documentation/Installation.md

 7. Install morhgnt Greek Strongs info.
     Open https://github.com/morphgnt/strongs-dictionary-xml
     On the right-hand side of the page are links to either:
         a.
-Download strongs-dictionary-xml with Git (using either HTTPS or SSH (if you have a GitHub account).
+Download (clone) strongs-dictionary-xml with Git (using either HTTPS or SSH (if you have a GitHub account).
             This method allows easier updating to future corrected versions.
         b.
 Without Git, download the current version strongs-dictionary-xml as a ZIP file and unzip the file in the first/top BiblelatorFiles folder (then remove -master from the folder name).